Modern history of Syria

+On 8 December 2024, Bashar al-Assad fled to Russia after rebels seized the capital city of Damascus, resulting in the fall of the Assad regime and establishment of a caretaker government.
+Following the fall of the Assad regime, Syria entered a political transition under a transitional government on 29 March 2025, headed by president Ahmed al-Sharaa.

 Syria under the Mandate

 OETA

 The Occupied Enemy Territory Administration (OETA) was a joint British and French military administration over Levantine and Mesopotamian provinces of the former Ottoman Empire between 1918 and 1920, set up following the Sinai and Palestine Campaign of World War I. The administration ended following the assignment of the Mandate for Syria and the Lebanon and British Mandate for Palestine at the 19–26 April 1920 San Remo conference.

 Initial civil administration

 Following the San Remo conference in April 1920 and the defeat of King Faisal's short-lived monarchy in Syria at the Battle of Maysalun on 24 July 1920, the French general Henri Gouraud established civil administration in the territory.
 The mandate region was subdivided into six states.
 They were the states of Damascus (1920), Aleppo (1920), Alawites (1920), Jabal Druze (1921), the autonomous Sanjak of Alexandretta (1921) (modern-day Hatay), and the State of Greater Lebanon (1920), which later became the modern country of Lebanon.

 The drawing of those states was based in part on the sectarian make-up on the ground in Syria.
 However, nearly all the Syrian sects were hostile to the French mandate and to the division it created.
 This was best demonstrated by the numerous revolts that the French encountered in all of the Syrian states.
 Maronite Christians of Mount Lebanon, on the other hand, were a community with a dream of independence that was being realized under the French; therefore, Greater Lebanon was the exception to the newly formed states.